L-Blondy/up-fetch/README.md

       }),
    ),
 })
-// the type of todo is { id: number, title: string, description: string, createdOn: string}
+// todo is properly type in case of validation success
 ```

-In case of error the adapters throws.
+In case of error the adapters throw.
 The [onParsingError](#onparsingerror) option can be used to listen to such errors.

 ### ✔️ Interceptors